Syro-Malabaric Rite: Holy Unction

 There was no distinct sacrament of Confirmation in the East Syriac rite.
 There was only the oil anointing ceremony that was performed alongside the baptism.
 For the same reason, the sacrament of confirmation was unfamiliar to Saint Thomas Christians.

 Meanwhile, in the Latin Rite, confirmation was a distinct sacrament given upon reaching adulthood.
 Only the bishops practiced this.
 The Portuguese forced the Syrian Christians of Malabar to accept the sacrament.
 Under their pressure, Metropolitan Abraham, with the help of Jesuit priests at the Vaippicotta Seminary, translated the Latin rite of confirmation into Syriac and implemented it.
-However, as Roz recounts, he did not administer the sacrament according to anyone other than the priests he had ordained.
+However, as Roz recounts, he did not administer the sacrament to anyone other than the priests he had ordained.

 The Udayamperoor Synod and Portuguese missionaries made the sacrament of Confirmation compulsory for older children under the name 'initial unction' ('Tuṭakkatte Opruśma') and translated the rite from Latin to Syriac and performed it.